sadia-kd/Password-Manager/README.md

 ## **Instructions for Grader**
-- You can generate the first required event related to adding Xs to a Y by entering an application name in the first text field, the username in the next one, and the password in the third text field.
+- You can generate the first required event related to adding Accounts (Xs) to the Password Manager (Y) by entering an application name in the first text field, the username in the second one, and the password in the third text field.
 Then click 'ADD' below it to add this account to the password manager.

-- You can generate the second required event related to removing Xs from a Y by searching an account just by its application name in the 'Application to remove' text field and then the specific username you saved in the 'Username to remove' text field.
+- You can generate the second required event related to removing an Account (X) from the Password Manager (Y) by searching an account just by its application name in the 'Application to remove' text field and then the specific username you saved in the 'Username to remove' text field.
 Then click 'REMOVE' to remove this account from the password manager.

-- You can see the total accounts present in the password manager by looking at the label at the bottom left side of\
-the frame which updates when you add/remove or load accounts from file.
+- You can see the total accounts present in the password manager by looking at the label at the bottom left side of the frame which updates when you add/remove or load accounts from file.

 - You can locate my visual component by seeing it visible on the left side of the frame when the GUI is run,